 - All proposals must be submitted through a faculty/staff member (researcher or research advisor) who must approve the submission before it is forwarded to the IRB co-chair.

 - The Co-Chair is responsible for evaluating proposals as they come in to determine if they are eligible for expedited review and to conduct those reviews when warranted.
 The full IRB Committee will meet in person to conduct full reviews.
-The Spring 2013 proposal deadlines are noon on January 16, January 30, February 20, March 20, and April 10.
-Proposals must be received by the Co-chair at least 48 hours before a meeting to be considered at that meeting.
+Proposals must be received by the chair at least 48 hours before a meeting to be considered at that meeting.

 - Evaluation of proposals will focus on the following elements: